The Sermon on the Mount commentary, about the author

 Personal background

-Inspired by the earlier chapters of Matthew’s Gospel, Bob has drafted a book which takes Matthew 1:1-3:12 and uses the text as a tool to explore the Biblical precedents that lay behind events in first century Judea, how Christ interpreted the divine law and how that law ensured the effectiveness of the cross.
-The result provides significant insights into the Hebrew Bible, together with an Emmaus-journey-like perspective on God’s agenda for first century Palestine, and an understanding of why Jesus’ ministry unfolded the way it did.
+Inspired by the earlier chapters of Matthew’s Gospel, Bob has also drafted a book which takes Matthew 1:1-3:12 and uses the text as a tool to explore the Biblical precedents that lay behind events in first century Judea, how Christ interpreted the divine law and how that law ensured the effectiveness of the cross.
+The result provides significant insights into the Hebrew Bible, culminating in an Emmaus-journey-like perspective on God’s agenda for first century Palestine, and a biblical basis for Jesus’s ministry unfolded the way it did.